 IDL Compiler Switch Description -A Required if the IDL file contains the definition of a struct, union, sequence, or object reference, an instance of which can be contained directly in an any-that is, returned by CORBA::Any::value().
 The structs defined by the Interface Repository can be passed as a component of a parameter of type any without specifying the -A switch. -В Required if you use the BOAImpl approach to implement the interfaces in the IDL file.
-The $-B$ switch requests the generation of BOAImpl classes for each interface.
-You can use the TIE approach to implement any of the interfaces in the IDL file whether or not the $-B$ switch has been specified.
-Clients are not affected by whether or not $-B$ is specified. -Bonly The $-{\tt Bonly}$ switch has the same effect as the $-{\tt B}$ flag, but it also represses the generation of TIE code. -D <name></name> Predefine <name> as a macro with definition.</name> -E Only run the Orbix IDL pre-processor.
+The -B switch requests the generation of BOAImpl classes for each interface.
+You can use the TIE approach to implement any of the interfaces in the IDL file whether or not the -B switch has been specified.
+Clients are not affected by whether or not -B is specified. -Bonly The -Bonly switch has the same effect as the -B flag, but it also represses the generation of TIE code. -bound_seq_check Generate additional index-checking code to identify the location of an out-of-bounds error in a bounded sequence.
+By default this is not enabled. -c <extension></extension> Specifies the file extension to be used when generating the client source file from the IDL file.
+The default is c.c, c.cc or c.cpp depending on the target C++ compiler. -D <name></name> Predefine <name> as a macro with definition.</name> -E Only run the Orbix IDL pre-processor.
 Do not pass the output of the pre-processor to the Orbix IDL compiler, but output the pre-processed file to the standard output.
-By default, the output of the Orbix IDL pre-processor is sent to the Orbix IDL compiler. -F Generate per object filtering code.
+By default, the output of the Orbix IDL pre-processor is sent to the Orbix IDL compiler.